 Tecsun S-8800 AM/LW/SW/FM Field Radio With Remote

-The long wait is over – the new Tecsun has hit the streets and will no doubt garner lots of attention among radio listeners everywhere.
-In an age where manufacturers seem to be producing increasing numbers of inexpensive radios of every conceivable description this new Tecsun clearly takes aim at what has become the high end of the portable radio segment.
-Initial price checks show a range of about $279 – $340 with different shipping options but I expect that once the initial orders are filled things should settle down a bit.
-I was lucky enough to get a special deal from Anna of anon-co.com and I thank her for helping me to get a review sample quickly.
+In an age where manufacturers seem to be producing increasing numbers of inexpensive radios of every conceivable description this Tecsun clearly takes aim at what has become the higher end of the portable radio segment.
+Initial prices were higher as usual but have settled down to about $258 at anon-co.com.
 The S-8800 has a rather complete feature set along with a few innovations which we’ll discuss, but first here are the basics:

 DSP/PLL/ Hybrid design